in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 }
 ```

-## List Todo JSP
+## List Todos JSP

-List todos pages shows the list of todo's.
-This is completely unformatted page.
-During the subsequest steps of our course, we beautify this page and add more functionality to add, delete and update todo's.
+The List Todos page displays all the todos.
+This page is currently unformatted.
+In subsequent steps of the course, we will enhance this page by styling it and adding functionality to add, delete, and update todos.

 ```jsp
 <html>